Weidaicheng/jpush-api-csharp-client.Extensions/README.md

 [中文文档](README-CN.md)

-Jiguang.JPush.Extensions is an extension library that allows you to use JPush easier in Asp.net core / .Net core 2.0+
+Jiguang.JPush.Extensions is an extension library that allows you to use JPush easier in Asp.net core / .Net Stadard 2.0+

 ### Supported platforms